Wafaa-Almadhoun/ESP32-Operation-algorithm/README.md

 ## Introduction
-  ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.
+       ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.the modules is a family of ESP32-based modules with some integrated key components, including a crystal oscillator and an antenna matching circuit.
+   The modules constitute ready-made solutions for integration into final products.
+If combined with a few extra components, such as a programming interface, bootstrapping resistors, and pin headers, these modules can also be used for evaluation of ESP32’s functionality, in our case we use WROOM module this is a basic and commonly adopted ESP32 module with the ESP32-D0WDQ6 chip on board.
+It was the first module of the WROOM / WROVER family released to the market

 ## Technologies
 Project is created with:
 * Arduino IDE 1.18.15 [To Downloud](https://www.arduino.cc/en/software)

 ## Components required
-1. ESP32-WROOM-32-wasdom-module
+1. ESP32-WROOM-32-module
-2. 5 servo motors MG995
-3. jumper wirs
-4. 5 potentiometer 10 K ohm
-5. bettrey  5 volt
-6.breadboard

-step 1: First of all you should download " Arduino IDE software " from Arduino official website: https://www.arduino.cc/en/software
+2. Micro-USB Cable
+3. computer with internet access

+## Algorithm

+step 1 : Read the data sheet  of  ESP32-WROOM-32 from [here](https://espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf)

 step 2: Click on file then prefrence.